AQ-Life/CPgraph/README.md

 “kmplot” function is to draw KM plot in oncology clinical trials.

+“waterfallplot” function is to draw waterfallplot in oncology clinical trials.

 ## Installation

 You can install the development version of CPgraph from